EDJNet/tidywikidatar/README.md

 #> [1] "~/R/tw_data/"
 ```

+This also means that you can re-run code when offline, as data are
+downloaded from Wikidata’s server only at first run (that is, unless you
+set `cache = FALSE` or `overwrite_cache = TRUE` when calling the
+respective functions).

 ## Finding details about something

 Most `tidywikidatar` functions are built around the idea that you know
 what you are looking for, and just want to get what Wikidata knows about
 it, assuming the preferred choice would be among the top results.

+Let’s take this again from the beginning.
+As I mentioned, I am
-Let’s say I am interested in Margaret Mead, the famous pioneer
+interested in Margaret Mead, the famous pioneer anthropologist author of
-anthropologist author of “Coming of Age in Samoa”.
+“Coming of Age in Samoa”.
+This seems quite straightforward but there are
+actually a number of things that are returned by searching for “Margaret
+Mead” that are not the woman herself.

 ``` r
 tw_search(search = "Margaret Mead")